Large Pre-Training Datasets Don't Always Guarantee Robustness after Fine-Tuning: Introduction

 \section{Introduction}

-Deep learning has progressed towards utilizing larger datasets~\citep{lin2014microsoft,russakovsky2015image,schuhmann2022laion} and deeper architectures~\citep{dosovitskiy2021image,he2016deep,jiang2023mistral}.
-Consequently, starting with a model pre-trained on a large-scale dataset and fine-tuning it for specific downstream tasks has become standard in machine learning to achieve better performance than training from scratch.
-While this approach capitalizes on the extensive knowledge embedded in pre-trained models, it often results in a significant loss of that knowledge due to catastrophic forgetting~\citep{french1999catastrophic,robins1995catastrophic}.
-To mitigate this issue, methods only training a part of the pre-trained model such as linear probing, low-rank adaptation~\citep{hu2021lora}, and visual prompt~\citep{bahng2022exploring} have been proposed.
-However, these methods typically underperform compared to fine-tuning the entire model on the downstream task.
+Deep learning has moved toward training large models with deeper architectures~\citep{dosovitskiy2021image,he2016deep,jiang2023mistral} on massive datasets~\citep{lin2014microsoft,russakovsky2015image,schuhmann2022laion}.
+These models exhibit impressive performance and generalization abilities; as a result, it has become common to leverage these models as a foundation for fine-tuning on specific downstream datasets to achieve better performance than training from scratch.
+Fine-tuning can be done with modest amounts of data, and thus is an attractive approach in applications where not enough data is available.

-Fine-tuning on the downstream task also negatively impacts a model's robustness to out-of-distribution (OOD) samples as the model is optimized for a narrower distribution~(Figure~\ref{fig:concept}).
-This issue has been extensively studied using various OOD datasets, typically beginning with an ImageNet pre-trained model and evaluating it on OOD datasets that exhibit natural distribution shifts, such as changes in viewpoints~\citep{barbu2019objectnet}, time~\citep{recht2019imagenet}, styles~\citep{hendrycks2021many,wang2019learning}, or synthetic data based on the original dataset~\citep{hendrycks2019benchmarking,salvador2022imagenetcartoon}.
+While this approach capitalizes on the extensive knowledge embedded in pretrained models, it can result in significant loss of that knowledge from catastrophic forgetting~\citep{french1999catastrophic,robins1995catastrophic}.
+Methods to mitigate this problem involve training only a part of the pretrained model, by linear probing, low-rank adaptation~\citep{hu2021lora}, and visual prompting~\citep{bahng2022exploring}.
+However, these methods typically underperform on downstream tasks compared to fine-tuning the entire model.

-\citet{taori2020measuring} proposed a benchmark that evaluates pre-trained models fine-tuned on ImageNet-1K across multiple realistic ImageNet-based OOD datasets.
-It is widely used to measure model robustness changes after fine-tuning~\citep{kumar2022fine,wortsman2022model,wortsman2022robust} However, this benchmark only uses one downstream task (ImageNet-1K), and certain pre-training datasets may include parts of ImageNet as they are often uncurated~\citep{schuhmann2022laion}.
-This limitation motivates the need for a broader and more comprehensive evaluation of robustness across multiple OOD datasets.
+Fine-tuning also reduces a model's robustness, which we take here to mean the ability to generalize to out-of-distribution (OOD) samples, as the model is optimized for a narrower distribution~(Figure~\ref{fig:concept}).
+Model robustness has been extensively studied by using various OOD datasets, typically beginning with an ImageNet pretrained model and evaluating it on OOD datasets that exhibit natural distribution shifts~\citep{taori2020measuring}, such as changes in viewpoints~\citep{barbu2019objectnet}, time~\citep{recht2019imagenet}, styles~\citep{hendrycks2021many,wang2019learning}, or synthetic data based on the original dataset~\citep{hendrycks2019benchmarking,salvador2022imagenetcartoon}.